zk-phi/phi-components/src/index.md

 - Language: `TypeScript`, `PostCSS`
 - Bundler: `Vite`
 - DOM manipulation: `Preact`
-- Documentation: `Storybook`
+- Documentation: `Vitebook`

 ## License

-This is WIP and not licensed for now (i.e. I don't wanna this library be used for now).
+This is a WIP and not licensed for now (i.e. I don't wanna this library be used for now).

 Maybe MIT in the future.